robm26/cost/FilterOrGSI/README.md

 Congratulations!
 You have solved the customer's requirement to generate a list of Car items and prices, and tuned the GSI to be sparse.
 The total monthly cost for the GSI and query is now just $1.27!
 It is time to celebrate.
-Send a :thumbsup: emoji in the chat if you are doing this workshop at a live event.  👍
+Send a :thumbsup:  emoji in the chat if you are doing this workshop at a live event to let us know you are done.  👍

 [Return Home](../README.md)